 My rocking chair looks elegant and feels comfortable.
 I purchased it over 20 years ago from a furniture store that stocked oddball items.
-I never knew much about its design or manufacture, except probably it was created in a country outside the USA.
+I never knew much about its design or manufacture, except that it was created in Italy.
 Even though I've looked quite a bit, I know of only a handful like it.

 It's constructed of just two pieces of bent steel tubing and covered with woven rattan.
 A single chromed piece of tubing forms the rockers and arms.